-To launch the Program Browser, go to Programs->Browse.
+To launch the Program Browser, go to Spectrian->Program Browser.

 A list of your programs is shown, with the one you last loaded highlighted.
-To skip directly to a program, type the first character(s) of the name.
-Select by pressing the scroll key, or use Options->Load.
-The Options menu also allows you to delete the highlighted program and any associated keymap from your phone.
+Select a program and tap the Load button.
+You can also Delete the highlighted program and any associated keymap from your phone.